Never Been Any Reason

 Lead vocals are alternated between drummer Steve Huston singing the first two lines of the verses and lead vocalist John Schlitt on the remainder of the song.
 Both the last line of each verse and the choruses feature multi-part vocal harmonies sung by all the members of the band.

 The song was featured in the 1993 film Dazed and Confused, and later in the 2005 film Sahara.

+AC/DC appropriated the song's riff for their 1980 hit "You Shook Me All Night Long".

+Never Been Any Reason has become the official theme song for the internationally recognized Riverwest 24 bike race held annually in Milwaukee, Wisconsin.
+Spotify listens spike due to the song being played on loop for 24 hours straight.